Michele-x98/TBDM-TrinoDB/README.md

 ## Conclusion

 This project demonstrates the potential of using Kafka Broker and TrinoDB for managing and analysing big data.
 By using the implemented system, users can easily set up an environment for testing the connection between Kafka, MongoDB, and TrinoDB.
-Although, a simple producer is included in the project in order to demostrate the complete flow of the application from when the data are produced to when the data are analysed through Jupyter
+Although, a simple producer is included in the project in order to demostrate the complete flow of the application from when the data are produced to when the data are analysed through Jupyter.